Touchstone Talks: Ep 3 - What's Your Number?

 Let's, let's take a, let's do a, a deep

-dive of kind of where you are right now
+dive of kind of where you are right

-where you're trying to get to.
+now, where you're trying to get to,

-What are your expectations of the future.
+what are your expectations of the future?

 Right.

-And both for you, me personally
+And both for you personally

 and also for the business.